oisinmulvihill/evasion-docs/evasion/docs/source/evasionproject.rst

 The project "toolbox" is made up of a number of parts.
 Each of these parts is a Python_ package under the "evasion" namespace.

-Web
----

-The "evasion.web" is a customised version of the Pylons_ web framework.
-It allows a web application to be made out of "Apps".
-Each "App" could provide all of the web application or specific parts.
-Each App is a special Python_ package.
-They can derive from each other and so can allow highly reuseable functionality to be developed.

-"evasion.web" can be used on its own and is not dependant on the other parts.
-It could also be potentially be replaced with other web framework such as Django_, Flask_, etc. You could even decide to use static files and javascript to generate the interface.

 Director
 --------